5 Ways to Deliver Better Customer Service During a Pandemic

 If you’re managing people, be sure to check in with each of them individually on a consistent basis.
 This is important even when we’re not in the midst of a global pandemic, but is all-the-more critical now with competing priorities at work and at home.
 Katie Frank, ZingTrain’s Managing Partner, agrees that regular check-ins with team members are “critical to not only check in on how their work is going, but also to know how they are mentally and emotionally holding up in this uncertain time.”

-Since going 100% virtual with our business back in March, ZingTrain staff members now almost exclusively work from home.
+Since going 100% virtual with our business back in March of 2020, ZingTrain staff members now almost exclusively work from home.
 Without the face-to-face time in the office, Frank says that “creating regular face time is very important, especially when working remotely, as we can all feel pretty disconnected.”

 - Go the extra mile.